varymicus/magical-realm/README.txt

 --PREFACE--
 Heya, /tg/.
 While I loved the original CYOA, the tedium of scrolling back and forth across multiple large images of "words, words, words" inspired me to create this interactive version.
-There's still a lot of work to be done, and I will continue to update, improve, and extend the site as time permits - I look forward to your feedback and help in this regard.
-I'll try to keep an eye on CYOA threads, but I can be reached at cyoafeedback@gmail.com.
+The site has come a long way, but there's still plenty to improve and extend.
+I'll continue to work on this as time (and motivation) permits, so I look forward to your feedback and help in this regard.
+I'll also try to keep an eye on CYOA threads, but I can be reached at cyoafeedback@gmail.com.
 In the meantime, I hope you enjoy!

 --INSTRUCTIONS--